Somali Cat Temperament & Personality

 The Somali is known for being a high-energy cat breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 6-10 lbs and lifespan of 11-16 yrs, the Somali requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 6-10 lbs and lifespan of 11-16 yrs, the Somali has specific care needs shaped by its genetics and build.
 At 6-10 lbs with a life expectancy spanning 11-16 yrs, the Somali represents one of the more active and engaging cat breeds available.

 Bonding with Family Members

 At 6-10 lbs with a life expectancy spanning 11-16 yrs, the Somali represents one of the more active and engaging cat breeds available.
-Somalis with high energy levels need consistent outlets for their drive and enthusiasm.
+The high-energy profile of Somali calls for consistent physical and mental outlets; occasional effort will not absorb it.

 - Size: medium (6-10 lbs)